pcvonz/resume/resume.md

 ##### Bargreen-Ellingson Full Stack developer (2017-Current)
 ###### Sales analytics

-- Worked on rendering a graph of earnings over the year for a custom subset of data
+- Worked on rendering a graph of earnings over the year for a custom subset of data.
-- Worked on a custom date picker to support submitting a query over a date range
+- Worked on a custom date picker to support submitting a query over a date range.
 - Mocked out UI/UX for key workflows.

 ###### Quote tool

-- Developed the back-end in C# and front-end in React, deployed to AWS Lambda and S3
+- Developed the back-end in C# and front-end in React, deployed to AWS Lambda and S3.
 - Created a workflow for salespeople to import data from an invoice generator into our production database.
 The process validated items before creating an invoice with an easy UI.
 The workflow is now a key part of processing large batch orders.

 ###### Commissions calculator

 - Mocked up user flows for stakeholders to validate the process before development.
 - Helped design and develop a component library in Rollup to re-use our components (selectors, tables, inputs) across the front-end.
 Added tests and Storybook to the project to make component documentation easier to find and changes easier to validate.
 - Helped design and create a visual programming tool that managers can use to create custom rules that determine the commission on invoices.
-The process improved the sales process for both managers and salespeople, making the commission process modern and easier to understand.
+The process improved the sales process for both managers and salespeople, making the commission process modern and transparent.

 ###### E-commerce website